Income distribution

 Percentage of households in each income quintile (after housing costs), by ethnicity

-Ethnicity Bottom income quintile (lowest income) Second income quintile Third income quintile Fourth income quintile Top income quintile (highest income)
+Ethnicity Percentage of individuals in bottom income quintile (lowest income) Percentage of individuals in second income quintile Percentage of individuals in third income quintile Percentage of individuals in fourth income quintile Percentage of individuals in top income quintile (highest income)

 % % % % %